-These students have high needs for help with mobility and positioning, and with personal care.
+Learn about ORS Criterion 7.
+The students that meet this criterion have high needs for help with mobility, positioning and personal care.
 Students need specialist one-to-one intervention on average once per month and/or specialist monitoring on average once per school term together with daily learning support provided by others.

 This criterion is for students who have a severe physical disability and are unable to stand and walk without support.
 They're often able to move themselves independently at floor level, for example, by crawling.
 They usually have poor hand control and can't independently dress, eat, hold a cup or maintain their stability when sitting on the toilet.